twiegan/ChessStats/README.md

 This means running `python -m pip freeze > requirements.txt` will pipe those results to `requirements.txt` and update it with the new dependency info.

+# To open our db in MySQL

+Go to the app on heroku, navigate to the settings tab, and click the 'Reveal Config Vars' button.
+The key shown for the clearDB is of the form 'mysql://\<username\>:\<password\>@\<hostname\>/\<schema\>?reconnect=true'

+Paste each of these into their repective text entries in a new connection on MySQL workbench to connect to the database from your machine.